mistval/node-fetch-cache/README.md

   // Specify where to keep the cache.
 If undefined, '.cache' is used by default.
   // If this directory does not exist, it will be created.
   cacheDirectory: '/my/cache/directory/path',
   // Time to live.
-How long (in ms) responses remain cached before being
+How long (in ms) responses remain cached before
-  // automatically ejected.
-If undefined, responses are never
+  // becoming invalid.
+If undefined, cached responses never become
-  // automatically ejected from the cache.
+  // invalid.
   ttl: 1000,
 }
 ```

+If you set a TTL, be aware that cache entries are not actively deleted from disk when they become invalid, which can cause disk bloat over time.
+To clean that up, you can periodically clear the entire cache directory by calling `.clear()` on an instance of `FileSystemCache`.

 ### Cache with Redis

 Use the [@node-fetch-cache/redis](https://www.npmjs.com/package/@node-fetch-cache/redis) package to cache in Redis.